venam/blog/_posts/2015-05-28-evolution-factors.markdown

 flourish and grow!

-Scientists already tried their luck at reproducing the early state with arguable luck.
+Scientists already tried reproducing the early state with arguable luck.
 However, it is still practically impossible to guess if what is tested in the labs is relevant or not.
 You can do your own online search about those experiments, for example [this](http://www.wired.com/2009/05/ribonucleotides/) one.